taylorellsworth/DraftKings-Selenium-Automation-Testing/README.md

 		2. Install and set up Maven plugin
 		3. Install browser driver of choice (ChromeDriver, FirefoxDriver or InternetExplorerDriver)
 		4. Clone the project and set the following:
-		5. In /resources/data.properties, set the following:
+			a.
+In /resources/data.properties, set the following:
-			a. driver.path to path of installed web driver
+				- driver.path to path of installed web driver
-			b. screenshotsPath to location you want screenshots saved when a test fails
+				- screenshotsPath to location you want screenshots saved when a test fails
-		6. In /resources/TestBase.java, set data_properties_path to the path of the project
+			b.
+In /resources/TestBase.java, set data_properties_path to the path of the project
-		7. Go to DraftKings.com and download the DKSalaries.csv for NFL players.
+		5. Go to DraftKings.com and download the DKSalaries.csv for NFL players.
 Convert the file to .xlsx.
-In /resources/data.properties, change DraftKingsPlayersXLSX to the location of this file
+In /resources/data.properties, change DraftKingsPlayersXLSX to the location of this file.
-		8. cd to location of project and run:
+		6. cd to location of project and run:
 			a. mvn clean
 			b. mvn compile
-		9. mvn test
+			c. mvn test
-		10. To view HTML file of results, go to Test-Output/ExtentReportsTestNG.html
+		7. To view HTML file of results, go to Test-Output/ExtentReportsTestNG.html